mvolkmann/blog/src/prolog.md

 "tacos", "books", and "running" that in that order.
 When a query has multiple matches, as in this example, the interpreter will wait for further input.

+The query `likes(X, Y)` will find all known combinations of people and things that they like.
+When all arguments in a query are uninstantiated variables, it is referred to as a "most general query".
+It is recommended to write nearly all rules in a way that supports the most general query.

 To search for the next match, press the semicolon key.
 SWI-Prolog also supports pressing the n, r, space, or tab keys to do this.